-Your Sokker account can be deleted for a number of reasons:
+Your Sokker account can be deleted for several reasons:

-- Your team has exceeded the bankruptcy limits for a period of over 14 days.
+- Your team has exceeded the bankruptcy limits for over 14 days.

 - Your account has been blocked due to failure to follow the fair-play rules or forum rules as stated in section 2.

-In each case, if you would like to rejoin Sokker, you will be allowed to register one more time.
-You must wait for a period of 50 days from your last log in before doing this.
+In each case, if you would like to rejoin Sokker with a new account, you will be allowed to register one more time.
+However, you must wait for 50 days from your last login before doing this.

 When you invite your friend to join Sokker you can tell him to fill out your login ID during the registration process or just send them a link as below:

-You will receive 30 days free Plus every time a user that you have invited buys plus for the first time!
-If you already have Plus, your subscription is extended by 30 days.
+A 30 days free Plus will be added to your account every time a user that you have invited buys plus for the first time!

 As an user you are obligated to obey the following major rules.
 In the game it is forbidden: